leanprover/leanprover.github.io/download/index.md

 # Lean 4

-Lean 4 first milestone is already available.
+Lean 4 is currently released as milestone releases towards a first official release.

 ## Binary